HamedFathi/YouTube/README.md

 📺 **Welcome to Hamed Fathi's YouTube Repository!**

 🚀 **About Me:**
-I’m Hamed Fathi, a passionate software engineer and creator.
+A passionate software engineer and creator.
 On my [YouTube channel](https://www.youtube.com/@HamedFathiTech), we dive deep into the world of programming, covering:

 * 🌐 Frontend Development
 * 🛠️ Backend Engineering